 USEF/USHJA CREDENTIALS AND MEASUREMENT CARDS

 All participants must present to the show secretary current USEF and USHJA membership cards or copies thereof.
-Amateur certification and measurement cards for Junior Hunters and Pony Hunters must be presented to the horse show secretary before numbers will be issued.
+Amateur certification for A/O and Adult Am.
+Classes, as well as measurement cards for Junior Hunters and Pony Hunters must be presented to the horse show secretary before numbers will be issued.

 USHJA HORSE REGISTRATION